Offer!

 Description

-The Books of Hours had its greatest splendor in the fifteenth century.
+The Books of Hours had their greatest splendor in the 15th century.
 Their purpose was the transmission of the Christian faith.
-The reproduction of these works of art is popular among the nobility that acquires them and exhibits them as an object of power and wealth.
+The reproduction of these works of art is popular among the nobility who acquire them and display them as objects of power and wealth.

 This codex belonged to the illustrious Doña Margarita de Borbón, daughter of Carlos I, Duke of Borbón.
-In 1472 the young woman married a representative of another famous house, Felipe II, Duke of Savoy.
-Eleven years later, on April 24, 1483, he died in the prime of his life.
+In 1472 the young woman married a representative of another famous house, Philip II, Duke of Savoy.
+Eleven years later, on April 24, 1483, she died in the prime of her life.

-In the Lazaro Foundation there are other works of royal and princely origin, but none so clearly linked to the French Bourbon branch who, apparently, kept the manuscript in its possession for more than 400 years.
-In short, if the artistic values of this unique Book of Hours are joined by the historical importance, both for France and for Spain, of its successive owners, we are facing a masterpiece of its time and an absolutely unique historical object, star of a splendid collection.
+In the Lázaro Foundation there are other works of royal and princely origin, but none so clearly linked to the French Bourbon branch who, apparently, kept the manuscript in their possession for more than 400 years.
+In short, if the artistic values of this unique Book of Hours are combined with the historical importance, both for France and Spain, of its successive owners, we find ourselves facing a masterpiece of its time and an absolutely unique historical object, star of a splendid collection.

-Facsimile edition limited to only 500 numbered and authenticated copies with Notarial evidence.
+Facsimile edition limited to only 250 numbered and authenticated copies with Notarial testimony.

-A special edition with special stamping with concealment of the plot to variable points, special paper reproducing parchment treated and aged, reproduction of gold with thermo-stamping and with successive treatments of aging and reliefs of sheet, reproduction of special decorations (burnished, punched, lacquered and satin), collected from the sheets and manually sewn, and binder in scraped velvet identical to the original.
+A select edition with special printing with concealment of the plot at variable points, special paper reproducing treated and aged parchment, reproduction of gold with thermo-stamping and with successive aging treatments and foil reliefs, reproduction of special decorations (burnished, punched, lacquered and satin), collected from the sheets and sewn manually, and binding in scratched and aged burgundy velvet identical to the original, gilded edges.
+Format 17 x 23.5 cm.
+304 pages that make up the 13 beautiful illuminations contained in the historic Book of Hours.

-Accompanied by a study book containing paleographic, historical-artistic and codicological study by Elisa Ruiz García (Universidad Complutense), Anna Muntada Torrellas, Juan A. Yeves Andrés and Josep Joan Vidal.
+Accompanied by a study book, 16 x 23 cm format, containing a paleographic, historical-artistic and codicological study carried out by Elisa Ruiz García (Complutense University), Anna Muntada Torrellas, Juan A. Yeves Andrés and Josep Joan Vidal.